-This system is connected to a 5kW solar inverter, which means that up to 6.36kW (24) solar panels can be connected to the inverter and still be eligible for the full solar rebate and, a buy back feed in tariff of up to 10c/kWh for any excess electricity generated.
+This system is connected to a 5kW solar inverter, which means that up to 6.36kW (24) solar panels can be connected to the inverter and still be eligible for the full solar STC incentive and a buyback feed in tariff of up to 10c/kWh for any excess electricity generated.

 In the future, as battery prices become more economical, this system can be upgraded to store the excess energy generated, for use in the evening reducing electricity costs even further.